lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 \< ToDo: The WG recommended use of HPKE for establishing a shared secret key.
 Today HPKE specifies only a D-H bases KEM in [RFC 9180 Section 4.1](#RFC9180).
 To be independent to HPKE this document could also use the approach shown in [draft-ietf-lamps-cms-kemri](#I-D.ietf-lamps-cms-kemri) only relying on the availability of a KeyGen, Encapsulate, and Decapsulate function.
 This would ease this specification and allow further reuse of profiling KEM algorithms for use in CMS.
 What do others think? >

 In this case, an initial exchange using general messages is required to contribute to establishing a shared symmetric key as follows.
-Both PKI entities require a certificate of the other side and send a symmetric key in form of a KEM encapsulated ciphertext according to [Hybrid Public Key Encryption](#RFC9180) to the respective recipient.
+Both PKI entities require a certificate of the other side and send a symmetric key in form of a KEM encapsulated ciphertext using the secret export APIs as specified in Hybrid Public Key Encryption  {{RFC9180, Section 6.2}} to the respective recipient.
 Each sender uses the SendExportBase to get the fixed-length symmetric key (the KEM shared secret) and a fixed-length encapsulation of that key and provide it to the recipient using the id-it-KemCiphertext as defined below.
 The respective recipient uses ReveipExportBase to recover the ephemeral symmetric key (the KEM shared secret) from the encapsulated